 RECOGNITION; Best Ways to Provide it

-1. Offer them Leaves: The surprise gift which comes in the form of day-offs is always appreciate.
+1. Offer them Leaves: The surprise gift which comes in the form of day-offs is always appreciated.

 2. Certificate and Trophy of Recognition: Recognise the employee’s work and offer this as a token of appreciation in front of everyone.
 It will make them feel valued in the company.

 3. Offer Lunch with the CEO: ‘What’s better than having lunch with the company’s CEO?’ – This activity shall make employees highly recognized and respected.

 4. Thank You Notes: Write a thank you note with a beautiful quote and leave it on their desk.